nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/filters/filters.md

 Icons can be used to hide filters if needed, if an icon is used the purpose of the icon should be stated for example, by accompanying text such as ‘Click the filter icon to filter the dashboard’.
 The icon should also have alternative text provided stating the purpose of the icon.
 If you have more than three filters on your page, using an icon can be a good way to hide the filters, and have the filters pop-out when the icon is clicked.
 This can offer usability and flexibility within your report.

-Global filters should be prioritised and included at the top left of a dashboard, or first in a filter section, with more specific filters following below.
+Page filters should be prioritised and included at the top left of a dashboard, or first in a filter section, with more specific filters following below.
 Specific filters relating to a singular chart should be placed close to the chart in the right-hand side top corner opposite the title of the chart, aligned with the visualisation itself.

 An example of filters placed on the top left of a dashboard: